moappi/json2html/README.md

 ------------------
 json2html is a simple but powerful javascript HTML templating library used to transform JSON objects into HTML.

+Check out our website <a href='http://www.json2html.com'>www.json2html.com</a> for more information including detailed usage notes, interactive examples and more!

 Why json2html?
 --------------
 Instead of writing HTML templates json2html relies on JSON transforms to convert a source JSON objects to html.
 The benefit of using a JSON transform is that they are already readable by the browser/server and DO NOT require any compilation before use.
 In addition, json2html allows the following: